 By January 23rd 25910 had been joined to 25912 working jobs to Deanside, Winsford, Over & Wharton and Garston to name but a few - how long this pair remained together is not known.
 By month end 25910 was running up the miles in the Warrington area.

 For much of February 25910 was recorded working in the Llandudno Jct area, though by 24th it was stopped at Crewe with a compressor fault, repairs were expected to be completed by February 25th.
 25910 came to the rescue of 47540 at Colwyn Bay on February 17th after the latter failed on a Holyhead – Stratford freightliner, both were replaced at Rhyl by 47140.

-By lunchtime on March 18th 25910 had reached Crewe where it was taken out of service.
+By lunchtime on March 18th 25910 had completed a local trip job in the Crewe area and returned to Crewe depot, it was taken out of service partly because an examination was due.
 On the morning on June 24th it was moved down to Basford Hall for storage.
 On July 16th 1987 25042, 25058, 25285 & 25910 moved as the 9L37 10.50 Basford Hall - Leicester Humberstone Road, this batch of locomotives were tripped to Berry's Yard on July 24th as the 9T16.
 By the third week of September 1987 25910 had been disposed of.

 With thanks to Neil Cannon for making available the TOPS reports for 1987.